vmware-archive/o11n-plugin-crypto/README.md

 ## Documentation

-Please see the project [wiki](https://github.com/vmware/o11n-plugin-crypto/wiki) for usage samples.
+Please see the project [wiki](https://github.com/vmware/o11n-plugin-crypto/wiki) for plugin documentation and usage samples.

 ## Contributing